-The integrity of the Markers used in the haematological module of the ABP is guaranteed when the Blood Stability Score (BSS) remains below 85, where the BSS is computed as with CAT being the Collection to Analysis Time (in hours), and T the average Temperature (in degrees Celsius) measured by the data logger between Sample collection and analysis.
+The integrity of the Markers used in the hematological module of the ABP is guaranteed when the Blood Stability Score (BSS) remains below 85, where the BSS is computed as with CAT being the Collection to Analysis Time (in hours), and T the average Temperature (in degrees Celsius) measured by the data logger between Sample collection and analysis.

-BSS = 3 T + CAT
+BSS = 3 \ T + CAT

-Within the framework of the BSS, the following table can be used by the DCO/Blood Control Officer (BCO) to estimate the maximal transport time to a WADA-accredited or WADA-approved Laboratory for the ABP, called the Collection to Reception Time (CRT), for a given average temperature T:
+Within the framework of the BSS, the following table can be used by the DCO/Blood Control Officer (BCO) to estimate the maximal transport time to a WADA-accredited or ABP Laboratory, called the Collection to Reception Time (CRT), for a given average temperature T, e.g., if shipped at 4°C, the maximal CRT is 60 h.

 T [°C] CRT [h]

-15 35
+15 27

-12 41
+12 36

-10 46
+10 42

-9 48
+9 45

-8 50
+8 48

-7 53
+7 51

-6 55
+6 54

-5 58
+5 57

 4 60

-The DCO/BCO shall as soon as possible transport the Sample to a Laboratory or WADA-Approved Laboratory for the ABP.
+The DCO/BCO shall as soon as possible transport the Sample to a WADA-accredited Laboratory or ABP Laboratory.